Rodney Harmon

-Rodney Harmon (born August 16, 1961) is a former professional tennis player the ATP.
+Rodney Harmon (born August 16, 1961) is a former ATP tennis player.

 Perhaps Rodney's greatest result came at the 1982 U.S. Open, during his Grand Slam debut, when he got through to the quarterfinals overcoming Rolf Gehring, Henrik Sundström, Scott Davis and Eliot Teltscher, seeded 8th, in an epic fifth set tiebreak.
 He lost to eventual champion Jimmy Connors in the quarterfinals.
 Harmon is featured on Tennis Channel's Tennis Channel Academy, where he stars in a 30-minute coaching show.

 Rodney was only the second African-American man to have reached the U.S. Open quarterfinals, alongside legend Arthur Ashe until James Blake in 2005.

 Rodney was named head coach of the Georgia Tech Yellow Jackets women's tennis team on July 3, 2012.